 Falls From A Height At Work

 Although slipping and tripping accidents at work are the most common of all workplace accidents, falls from a height are the most common kind of accident in the workplace that results in death.
-25% of all fatalities caused by a workplace accident are the result of a fall from height.
+25% of all fatalities caused by workplace accident are the result of a fall from height.
+But while the victim is deceased, their families could still file slip trip and fall at work claims.

-People who have to work at height in their job, for example, painters and decorators, scaffold installers, construction crews, tree surgeons, etc. Must all be provided with a) adequate training to perform their duties safely, and b) effective safety equipment to keep them safe.
+People who have to work at height in their job, for example, painters and decorators, scaffold installers, construction crews, tree surgeons, etc. Must all be provided with a) adequate training to perform their duties safely and b) effective safety equipment to keep them safe.
 When an employer fails to provide these things, then it could be deemed responsible if a fall from height results in an injury to a member of the workforce.
-To find out more about making a claim for a fall from height at work, speak to our claims team today.
+To find out more about claiming for a fall from height at work, speak to our claims team today.

 Statistics For Slips And Falls In The Workplace